 Never place a period, where God has placed a comma.
 Gracie Allen

 Know God, know peace.
 No God, no peace.

-Our website: www.uccwahpeton.org had 917 visits in October and 849 visits in November.
+Our website: www.uccwahpeton.org had 805 visits in June and 792 in July and 734 in August.
 Good job viewers!
 We appreciate your visits.
 Keep that number growing!
-Check every day and email us or comment on our facebook page.
+Check every day and email us from the website or comment on our facebook page.
 We want to hear from you.

 Nothing is constant but change.

 The United Church of Christ (Congregational) was founded as the First Congregational Church of Wahpeton, which had its beginnings in April 1881.
 At that time twelve people gathered to form a Protestant church on the west side of the Red River.
 Of the twelve, seven were Congregationalists and five were Presbyterian; thus the first Congregational church in North Dakota was founded.
 It is interesting to note in the listing of those twelve people there were several women; this was many years before women could vote in many other churches or political elections.